 Luckily, there are so many recipes both online and in cookbooks for those of us following a plant based diet.
 You can search the web and find countless recipes to suit your tastes, or even just search my website here. *nudge *nudge All the recipes are both gluten free and plant based!

-If you are looking to invest in some cookbooks, here are some of my favorites that were tremendously helpful in getting me started on a plant based diet:
+Looking to invest in some cookbooks?
+Here are some of my favorites that were helpful in getting me started on a plant based diet:

-And if you are looking for more information on a plant based diet and how beneficial it is, here are some great books and online resources:
+Looking for more information on a plant based diet and how beneficial it is?
+Here are some great books and online resources: